secretstartups/handbook/people-group/group-conversations/index.html.md

 ## For Moderators

-The `People Experience and People Specialist` teams are responsible for moderating the following calls on a rotational bases:
+The `People Experience and People Specialist` teams are responsible for moderating the following calls on a rotational basis:

 - AMAs (If requested with sufficient notice as per the instructions detailed [here](/handbook/people-group/group-conversations/#request-an-ama))
 - Group Conversations